Permafrost/TundraTN/README.md

 Reliably processes (as a service execution task) a Trading Networks document via `tundra.tn:process`.

-Refer to `tundra.tn:process` for futher details.
+Refer to `tundra.tn:process` for further details.

+---

+### tundra.tn.reliable:publish

+Reliably processes (as a service execution task) a Trading Networks document via `tundra.tn:publish`.

+Refer to `tundra.tn:publish` for further details.

 ---